Sleepytale Logo

 She rolled forward, following the trail.

-Inside the basket she found a miniature world: a strawberry wearing a tutu practiced pirouettes, while a cube of cheddar in a paper hat conducted a band of raisins.
+Inside the basket she found a miniature world.
+A strawberry wearing a tutu practiced pirouettes in the corner, wobbling slightly on every third spin.
+A cube of cheddar in a paper hat conducted a band of raisins who were not very good, honestly, but played with feeling.

 They stopped when they saw Bella.